 Do you have a mosquito infestation?
-Contact us today to get treatment and rid your home of unwanted visitors!
+Contact us to get mosquito treatment to rid your property of unwanted visitors!

 Mosquitoes are flying insects within the order Diptera.
 They have segmented bodies with one pair of wings, three pairs of long, hair-like legs, and elongated mouthparts.
 Mosquitoes range in size from about ⅜ to ½ an inch.
 Female mosquito mouthparts form long piercing-sucking proboscis.
 However, male mosquitoes do not have the ability to pierce the skin.

 What Kind of Mosquitoes are There?

 There are approximately 3,000 species of mosquitoes in the world; about 176 types of mosquitoes can be found in the United States.
 The most common species of mosquitoes are:

 There are several reasons for a mosquito infestation in your yard.
 These pesky pests could be swarming around your property because your yard has:

 ● Standing water.
 Mosquitoes spend 75% of their life cycle in water.
 They don’t need anything fancy to stay happy.
 Mosquitoes are perfectly content in birdbaths, pet bowls, trash can lids, flower pots, and more.